Mansi145/AS39_Cyber_Punks/gem portal/README.md

-# PHP SERVER
+# GEM SERVICES

-This is the MCQ Module create by NCS for conducting various quiz type events that are held in the college.
+This is the main interaction portal of GEM Services

 # Getting Started